 Finding your edge

 If you’re applying to Entrepreneur First, you’re applying because you want to build something big.
-Something that can make a difference, impact millions and be highly valued.
+Something that can make a difference, impact millions and be valuable.

 A key part of fulfilling that potential is understanding what you should be working on.

 At EF we help you build your team and develop an idea from scratch.
-The best teams are built on complementary skill sets and have a strong founder-problem fit.
-We have a process to help you optimise for such teams on the programme, and it starts by helping you discover your Edge.
+Our methodology helps you find the right cofounder and idea for you.
+It starts by helping you discover your Edge.

 What is Edge?

 There is an opportunity cost to the startup you build — it’s the other startup you could be building.
-A simple way to ensure you’re building the most valuable startup possible is to leverage the skills and knowledge you already have.
+To ensure you’re building the most valuable startup possible you need to leverage the skills and knowledge you already have.

 - What are the things you know that few others know?